 According to a family Bible, their son, George Burr Forrest, drowned at the age of eight in 1834.

-In an 1827 Pitt County land record, Whitney bought one-third interest in land from George Forrest and Thomas Forrest (Pitt Deed Book DD, page 390) so seems he was planning to stay in Pitt County when others in his family were preparing to migrate to Haywood County, Tenn.
+In an 1827 Pitt County land record, Whitney bought one-third interest in land from George Forrest and Thomas Forrest (Pitt Deed Book DD, page 390) so seems he was planning to stay in Pitt County while others in his family were preparing to migrate to Haywood County, Tennessee.

 |Forrest||Winifred “Winney”||25 Aug 1804||Wayne Co., N.C.||10 July 1847